 “To whom can you liken me as an equal? says the Holy One.”

 God knows every one of you and calls you all by name.
-Come back where you belong; you can make the journey, the prophet says.
+Come back where you belong; you can make the journey.

 “He gives strength to the fainting;